lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/Week_1_Activity/README.md

 ## Introduction -

 In the course of building things one may not want to wait for a printed circuit board to be fabricated.
 Often results can be obtained more quickly by "prototyping" a circuit.
 This is particularly true if the circuit is simple and only one is required.
 There are many different small prototyping PCBs available commercially that are suitable for this sort of application.
 Among these is the so-called "1/2 sized" breadboard.
-These tend to be about 2 3/8" by 3 1/4" x 1/16" thick.
+These tend to be about 60 mm (~ 2.375") by 80 mm (~ 3.25") by 1.6 mm (~ 1/16") thick.
 They have an array of holes into which one can place components for soldering.
 The "back" side of the board is used for point to point wiring.
 If one so chooses, sockets and wire-wrapping techniques may be employed so that circuitry can be built up in sections and can be re-wired as the need arises.

 Although these are super cool, for some projects they can be very difficult to use.
 For example, if you want to build a USB powered thing, it is difficult to place USB connectors on the board since no provision has been made for that.
 Also, this size protoboard usually has two centrally located mounting holes; great if you want to work on a tippy gizmo!